c19witness/uk-covid19-inquiry/2023-11-02_module-2/1_Lord_Simon_Stevens.rst

 **Mr Weatherby KC**: Yes, and the management of it is something that no doubt the Inquiry will be going into, as Mr O'Connor indicated, in a future module, but an important point.

-It's right, I think, that in 2016 NERVTAG had made a formal recommendation to the Department of Health that there should be a rolling NHS programme for the fit testing of respirators, :outline:`FFP3 masks`, effectively as an important part of infection control.
+It's right, I think, that in 2016 NERVTAG had made a formal recommendation to the Department of Health that there should be a rolling NHS programme for the fit testing of :outline:`respirators`, :outline:`FFP3 masks`, effectively as an important part of infection control.
 That's right, isn't it?

 **Lord Simon Stevens**: I'd need to see the NERVTAG papers.